miladhzzzz/prod-automation/README.md

 2. **Run Setup Script:** Execute the Makefile or init.sh script provided in the repository to automate the setup and initialization process.

     ```shell
+    cd prod-automation && chmod +x init.sh
+    ./init.sh <YOUR_GITHUB_SECRET_HERE> # This will effectively do ALL THE BELOW STEPS! plus setting up the registy configuration and cronjobs!
+    ```

+    Or just follow along this guide to set everything up manually!(also have a better picture of what needs to be done incase anything goes wrong!)

+    ```shell
-    # Setting up the host if its freshly installed skip this whole section if you have docker / docker-compose / git installed!!
+    # Setting up host if its freshly installed skip this if you have docker / docker-compose / git installed!!
     make setup
     ```